jrandj/aws-security-specialty/README.md

     * Key rotation depends on the key types:
         * **Customer Managed CMKs:** Automatic rotation every 365 days but disabled by default.
 You can rotate manually.
 You need to update your applications or key alias to use the new CMK.
-        * **Customer Managed (Imported Key Material):** No automatic rotation, you must rotate manually.
+        * **Customer Managed CMKs (Imported Key Material):** No automatic rotation, you must rotate manually.
 You need to update your applications or key alias to use the new CMK.
         * **AWS Managed CMKs:** Automatically rotates every 3 years.
 You cannot rotate manually.
 AWS manages it and saves the old backing key.

     * You can use KMS to encrypt EBS volumes (including root device volumes), but you cannot use KMS to generate a public key and private key to log into EC2.
 You can import public keys into EC2 key pairs, but you cannot use EC2 key pairs to encrypt EBS volumes, you must use KMS or third-party applications or tools.
 You cannot use KMS with SSH for EC2 as you cannot export keys from KMS.
 You can do this with CloudHSM because you can export keys from CloudHSM.